Mount Vernon, New York

 Mount Vernon is a city in Westchester County, New York, United States.
 It is an inner suburb of New York City, immediately to the north of the borough of the Bronx.
-As of the 2020 census, Mount Vernon had a population of 73,893, making it the 8th-largest city in the state and largest African-American majority city in the state.
-Mount Vernon has 12,898 Jamaicans with African and Indian descent that had immigrated from their homeland of Jamaica after the country gained its independence from Britain on August 6, 1962.
+As of the 2020 census, Mount Vernon had a population of 73,893, making it the eighth-largest city in the state and largest African-American majority city in the state.

 Mount Vernon has two major sections.
 South-side Mount Vernon is more urban, while north-side Mount Vernon is more residential.
 Mount Vernon's downtown business district is on the city's south side, which includes City Hall, Mount Vernon's main post office, Mount Vernon Public Library, office buildings, and other municipal establishments.